-Chris Ball enters his third season at Arizona State under head coach Todd Graham, and 15th season overall.
+Chris Ball enters his fourth season at Arizona State under head coach Todd Graham, and 16th season overall.
 After serving as defensive passing game coordinator and safeties coach in 2012, Ball was promoted to co-defensive coordinator in 2013.

-Before Arizona State, Ball worked with Washington State University, where he was defensive coordinator.
+Before coming to Arizona State, Ball worked with Washington State University, where he was defensive coordinator.
 He also spent time at Pitt and Alabama, mentoring numerous NFL talents.

 In his four seasons at Washington State, Ball served as assistant head coach, co-defensive coordinator and safeties coach.
 He arrived at WSU after spending the 2007 season as secondary coach at Pitt.
 In 2009, Ball was named the best position coach in the Pac-10 by The Sporting News.